kaelzhang/node-comment-json/README.md

 #### space

-If space is not specified, or the space is an empty string, there will be no comments.
+If space is not specified, or the space is an empty string, the result of `json.stringify()` will be no comments.

 For the case above: